 The most confusing thing is when the code is given, we get confused about how to analyze this one.
 So, actually, what the code is doing, you do that work and based on the work you analyze it.
 It’s very simple.
 If you don’t want to understand what the code is doing, then it is a very difficult task.
 So, if a for loop is used means there is a chance that time is order(n).

 Now, let us move to the next situation.
 In that list, I want to compare each element with all other elements.
 For example, for the 1st element we are comparing or processing with all other elements, and again for the second element, we are processing it with all other elements and so on.
 This type of processing may be required when we are comparing for sorting purposes.

 In this case, n elements are being processed but how many times?
 For each element n elements are processed, this will be n2.
 We can say order(n2).
 Now, in the same case, we will see one more thing.
 For processing like this, how the code should look like?
 The code should have a nested for loop as shown below.

 So, when we have two nested ‘for’ loops, it is n2.

 The third situation for the same array:

 Suppose being on the first element, we want to process the rest of the elements. i.e. n-1 elements.
 Being on the second element I am processing the rest of the element but not the first element i.e. n-2 element.
-Similarly, being on the third element we are processing the rest of the elements but not with 1st and 2nd element i.e. n-3 elements and so on.
+Similarly, being on the third element we are processing the rest of the elements but not with the 1st and 2nd element i.e. n-3 elements, and so on.
 For better understanding, please have a look at the below code.